shouryaj/pacsci_minecraft/README.md

 bee = butterfly

+Note that the blocks can only be placed on/in their compatible environments.
+Ex: plants on dirt, coral underwater.

 Feel free to rename the images to a new block/entity name if the ones listed need their original appearance back.
 One can search for these blocks under creative mode with cheats on.